Reference > WCAG1 Level A

 attribute.
 See WCAG 1.0 Guideline 1.E813

-1.1: Provide a text equivalent by placing some text in this tag
+CP 1.1: Provide a text equivalent by placing some text in this tag

 When using